 7. What do we do with Parents’ data?

 Data control responsibilities

-- When a Parent registers with SuperAwesome to use a KWS Parent Portal account, SuperAwesome is the data controller (under GDPR) responsible for the processing of their data in connection with administering their account.
+- When a Parent registers with SuperAwesome to use a KWS Parent Portal account, SuperAwesome is the data controller (under the GDPRs) responsible for the processing of their data in connection with administering their account.